-If a Contractor or subcontractor accumulates three environmental deficiency deductions in a contract period, the Contractor will be shutdown until the deficiency is corrected.
-Such a shutdown will not be grounds for any extension of contract time, waiver of penalties, or be grounds for any claim.
+If a Contractor accumulates three diesel retrofit deficiency deductions for the same piece of equipment in a contract period, the Contractor will be shutdown until the deficiency is corrected.
+Such a shutdown will not be grounds for any extension of the contract time, waiver of penalties, or be grounds for any claim.